LucaLanziani/personal-site-hugo/content/posts/2022/03/cluster-api-eks-multitenancy.md

 category: general, kubernetes, EKS, Multi-tenancy, AWS
 tags: [AWS, Kubernetes, cluster-api, K8S]
 email: luca@lanziani.com

-twitter:
-  card: "summary"
-  site: "lanziani.com"
-  title: "Multi-tenancy EKS with Cluster Api"
 description: "How to manage multiple EKS clusters on different accounts with Cluster Api"
 ---

 [Cluster API](https://cluster-api.sigs.k8s.io) in case you don't know it is:

 > a Kubernetes sub-project focused on providing declarative APIs and tooling to simplify provisioning, upgrading, and operating multiple Kubernetes clusters.